wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-routing/overview.md

+# Message Routing

-A message router is a basic architectural pattern of a messaging system used fundamentally for connecting different message channels.
+A [message router]({{base_path}}/learn/enterprise-integration-patterns/messaging-systems/message-router) is a basic architectural pattern of a messaging system used fundamentally for connecting different message channels.
 A router consumes a message from one message channel and republishes it to a different channel based on specified conditions.

-This chapter introduces various types of routers and how each of them can be simulated using the ESB profile of WSO2 EI.
+This section introduces various types of routers and how each of them can be simulated using the WSO2 Micro Integrator.

 <table>
     <tr>